philbooth/check-types.js/README.md

 Returns `true` if something is a number,
 `false` otherwise.
-In this instance, `NaN` is not considered a number.
+In this case, `NaN` is not considered a number.

 #### check.verifyNumber (thing, message)

 Throws an exception unless something is a number.
-In this instance, `NaN` is not considered a number.
+In this case, `NaN` is not considered a number.

 ## Development